 3. Be sure to have downspout extensions.

 Your gutters connect to downspouts that take the water down to the ground.
 But don't stop there!
 Downspout water that drains too close to the foundation is an invitation to a wet or flooded basement and other costly water damage inside your home.
-It's essential to have extensions attached to your downspouts.
-Keep those free from clogs as well.
+It's essential to have extensions attached to your downspouts that will move the water away from the exterior walls of your house.
+Keep the pipes free from clogs as well.
 If your downspouts extend underground, it’s a good idea to determine where that water is going, especially if you’re not the first owner of the home.

 How far should home downspout extensions go?